FAQ

 With the amount of spills that we have had to clean up and the amount of gowns we have had to clean due to someone bringing in a beverage or a food item, we have decided to just keep everyone (and everything) safe and clean and happy by not allowing food or drink inside Lorien.

-We realize that Lorien is a much more comfortable space than a lot of other bridal boutiques, but that does not mean that we do not have the same EXPENSIVE inventory as those boutiques.
+We realize that Lorien is a much more comfortable space than a lot of traditional bridal boutiques, but that does not mean that we do not have the same EXPENSIVE inventory as those boutiques.
 Because we do!!
 So if you wouldn't walk into another high-end bridal shop with food or drink, you should't do so at Lorien either.

 Water is just fine!
 And we have some here for you if you'd like it, but we just can't allow anything else.